Under 2 Coalition

 Monitoring and Impacts

-- A total of 187 jurisdictions have signed or endorsed the Under2 MOU since May 2015.
-The Coalition now represents a third of the global economy, $28.8 trillion in GDP and over 1.2 billion people.
+- A total of 222 jurisdictions have signed or endorsed the Under2 MOU since May 2015.
+The Coalition now represents over 43% of the global economy, and 1.3 billion people.

 - The first sub-national Clean Energy Ministerial was held in San Francisco in June 2016 alongside CEM7.
 This brought together signatories to the Under2 MOU to share learnings on subnational clean energy policy and participate in a dedicated workshop on long-term pathways planning.